 Every year, hundreds of thousands of people invite their elderly relatives to visit them in the USA.
 Many of these visitors suffer from one or more chronic medical conditions such as blood pressure, diabetes, heart disease, kidney disease, or other conditions.
 A chronic condition is a condition that persists for a long time or is constantly reoccurring/recurring.

-None of the visitors insurance plans are designed to cover routine maintenance related to chronic medical conditions.
+Most visitors insurance plans are not designed to cover routine maintenance related to chronic medical conditions.
 Instead, some plans provide acute onset of pre-existing conditions coverage, which is meant to cover sudden and unexpected occurrence of a pre-existing condition that rapidly occurs and requires a reasonable person to seek medical treatment within 24 hours.

 The exact definition wording used may vary a bit in the different insurance plans; however, the overall intent and the coverage provided is very similar in all visitors insurance plans.

 We had a customer who called our office that happened to have read the certificate wordings of various visitors insurance plans in fine detail.
 He was particularly interested in a plan from Another Company because of the difference in wording used to explain the Acute Onset of Pre-Existing condition, as it is a little different in these plans compared to similar plans from other companies.